Canon 450D vs Olympus E-520

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 450D and the E-520 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The viewfinders of both cameras offer the same field of view (95%), but the viewfinder of the 450D has a higher magnification than the one of the E-520 (0.54x vs 0.46x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 450D and Olympus E-520 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-520 and the 450D is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the 450D has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the 450D offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 450D writes its imaging data to SDHC cards, while the E-520 uses Compact Flash or xD Picture cards.
 The E-520 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 450D only has one slot.